holokit/touching-hologram/README.md

 ### Build App to your device

-1. Clone the project
-2. Open the project with Unity
+1. Clone the project, open with Unity
-3. Open Scene in path: Assets->Scene->Buddha_PlacingWithTouch
+2. Open scene in path: Assets->Scene->Buddha_PlacingWithTouch
-4. Build to an Xcode project, go to: File -> Build Settings -> Build, to build this scene to an Xcode project
+3. Build to an Xcode project, go to: File -> Build Settings -> Build, to build this scene to an Xcode project
-5. Open Xcode, then open the project
+4. Open Xcode, then open the project
-6. Click build button to build app to your device
+5. Click build button to build app to your device

 ### Play